claudiavas/claudiavas/README.md

 ✔ JavaScript and TypeScript
 ✔ HTML, CSS, Flexbox, and Grid
-✔ React and Component Libraries (Material UI and others) ✔ Node.js, Express.js, Api Rest
+✔ React and Component Libraries (Material UI and others) ✔ Node.js, Express.js, and Api Rest
 ✔ MongoDB and Mongoose
 ✔ Visual Studio Code